ajain1990/temprepo/gg.md

 It stores the start and end of memory segments, the number of physical memory pages used by the process, the amount of virtual address space used etc. Within the memory descriptor we also find the two work horses for managing program memory: the set of virtual memory areas and the page tables.
+Process memory areas are shown below:

 ![] (./Memory_layout_of_process.PNG)